PrestaShop/docs/basics/keeping-up-to-date/backup.md

 rsync -avz user@host:/var/www/prestashop_folder_path /local_path_for_backup/
 ```

-Note that depending on the number of files and your internet connection, this may take a few hours to complete.
-But if you’re an advanced user and have a complete access to your server, the next part may help you go faster.
+Note that this may take a few hours to complete depending on the number of files and your internet connection.
+But if you’re an advanced user with complete access to your server, the next part may help you go faster.

 #### Bonus: Compress your files before download

 As said before, downloading the whole PrestaShop folder one file at a time will take a long time to complete.
-If you can run commands on your server, you can make a backup faster by compressing the whole content in a single archive file, then downloading this file locally.
+If you can run commands on your server, you can make a backup faster by compressing the entire content in a single archive file, then downloading this file locally.

 * On Windows-based servers, this requires a remote desktop access.
 Once logged on your remote environment, use the Windows explorer to reach your www folder and compress all its content into a `ZIP` file.